Best Construction Estimating Software for Companies in 2025

 Something G2 reviewers seem to really appreciate is how well the platform organizes project details.
 Users often mention how it helps break down costs into labor, materials, and other components, which helps to maintain project budgets and plan revenue streams effectively.
 Whether working on small jobs or large, multi-phase projects, users feel confident in the accuracy of their estimates.

-Overall, Trimble Accubid is frequently described as a powerful platform for managing outsourcing, new hire workflows, and material bids from a centralized dashboard.
-It is appreciated for its precision and comprehensive control over project estimates, but there are areas where some users feel improvements could be made.
+Trimble Accubid is frequently described as a powerful platform for managing outsourcing, new hire workflows, and material bids from a centralized dashboard.
+Many reviewers appreciate its precision and comprehensive control over project estimates, making it a reliable tool for complex construction projects.

 What I like about Trimble Accubid Classic: